Neurodegenerative disease: Creutzfeldt–Jakob disease

 Creutzfeldt–Jakob disease (CJD) is a prion disease that is characterized by rapidly progressive dementia.
 Misfolded proteins called prions aggregate in brain tissue leading to nerve cell death.
 Variant Creutzfeldt–Jakob disease (vCJD) is the infectious form that comes from the meat of a cow that was infected with bovine spongiform encephalopathy, also called mad cow disease.

+Chronic traumatic encephalopathy

+Chronic traumatic encephalopathy (CTE) is a progressive neurodegenerative disease associated with repeated head impacts, including both concussive and subconcussive impacts.
+It is a form of tauopathy, characterized by the abnormal accumulation of hyperphosphorylated tau protein in neurons and astrocytes, particularly around small blood vessels at the depths of cortical sulci in an irregular distribution.
+This pathological process may contribute to progressive degeneration of brain tissue and impairment of neurological function.

+Clinical manifestations of CTE include cognitive, behavioural, mood, and motor symptoms, such as memory impairment, impulsivity, depression, aggression, and problems with movement and coordination.
+Symptoms may develop years or decades after exposure to repetitive head trauma.
+CTE is definitively diagnosed through post-mortem neuropathological examination of brain tissue.
+The condition has been most frequently identified in individuals with histories of repeated head impacts, including contact sport athletes and military personnel.
+The relationship between repetitive head trauma, CTE pathology, and the development of clinical symptoms remains an active area of research.

 Risk factors

 Aging

 The greatest risk factor for neurodegenerative diseases is aging.
 Mitochondrial DNA mutations as well as oxidative stress both contribute to aging.
 Many of these diseases are late-onset, meaning there is some factor that changes as a person ages for each disease.
 One constant factor is that in each disease, neurons gradually lose function as the disease progresses with age.
 It has been proposed that DNA damage accumulation provides the underlying causative link between aging and neurodegenerative disease.
 About 20–40% of healthy people between 60 and 78 years old experience discernable decrements in cognitive performance in several domains including working, spatial, and episodic memory, and processing speed.